OpenBAS-Platform/docs/docs/usage/components/media_pressure.md

 To create an Article, go to the definition page of your Scenario or your Simulation and click on the + button near "media pressure".
 If you did not create Article yet, you can also click on the more visible "Create an Article" button.

-An media pressure Article is defined by:
+A media pressure Article is defined by:
 - Channel: the [Channel](channels.md) template that will shape the article during the display to the Players.
 A Channel must have been defined in the platform.
 - Title
 - Author